agates/restic-pg-dump-k8s/README.md

     $ chmod 600 .envrc

-Install [direnv] via [Homebrew] and configure to ensure your `.envrc` file is always sourced when you change to this directory:
+Install [direnv] via your package manager and configure to ensure your `.envrc` file is always sourced when you change to this directory:

-    $ brew install direnv
+    $ apt install direnv
     $ eval "$(direnv hook bash)"  # Change bash to zsh/fish/tcsh, if necessary, and add to your shell's RC file
     $ direnv allow

-Install [restic] via [Homebrew]:
+Install [restic] via your package manager:

-    $ brew install restic
+    $ apt install restic

 List snapshots: